Bryan K. Parks, Director

 How Service Is Provided

-The Parkways Department employs 47 full time people including an Arborist and a Horticulturist, who operate a variety of equipment, such as bucket trucks, chippers, and a stump grinder.
+The Parkways Department has a number of employees, including an Arborist and a Horticulturist, who operate a variety of equipment, such as bucket trucks, chippers, and a stump grinder.
 This equipment enables the Parkways Department to respond to more than 400 calls a month in spring and summer and to accomplish the following services:

 Tree Trimming and Removal